suit-wg/manifest-spec/draft-moran-suit-manifest-03.md

 # Acknowledgements

-We would like the following persons for their support in designing this mechanism
+We would like to thank the following persons for their support in designing this mechanism:

+* Milosch Meriac
+* Geraint Luff
+* Dan Ros
+* John-Paul Stanford
+* Carsten Bormann
+* Henk Birkholz
+* Øyvind Rønningstad
+* Frank Audun Kvamtrø
+* Krzysztof Chruściński
+* Andrzej Puzdrowski
+* Michael Richardson
+* David Brown